Implementing a Fast Pixel-Art Drawing Program

 to language, I was left disappointed.
 Most languages and frameworks

-times that my poor laptop just wasn't designed for.
-C was an obvious
+that my poor laptop just wasn’t designed for.
+C was an obvious winner.

-winner.
-As for the renderer, my initial version (which you can still
+As for the renderer, my initial version (which you can still find on my

-performance was great, but I ultimately decided to rework on a new
+was great, but I ultimately decided to rework on a new version offering

 It is now most appropriate to note that I taught myself graphics programming by merely messing around with online repositories and studying documentation segments.
 I lack foundation and I haven’t read a book on the subject yet, neither have I attended a course.
 My approach is most likely not the smartest out there, but that doesn’t change the fact that the binaries turned out impressively performant.